LiamGaff/Paw-Patrol-V1/TESTING.md

 * The payment form requires a lot more validation and defensive coding but I only completed it the evening before my deadline.
 Further work will be done to secure it.

+* The log in through Facebook isn't fully working.
+This will have to be investigated further.

+* Toast messages are not showing up.
+I am still looking for the source of this issue

 **continued testing**

 # Manual Testing